twallet/habitus/README.md

   - After making code changes, run `npm run test:coverage` to check coverage
   - Review the coverage report to identify untested code paths
   - Add tests for any new or modified code that lacks adequate coverage
-  - Aim for high coverage (ideally >80%) while ensuring tests are meaningful
+  - Aim for high coverage (ideally >75%) while ensuring tests are meaningful
-  - Focus on testing critical business logic, edge cases, and error handling

 ### Code Quality